JacekDubikowski/build-your-own-framework/readme.md

 The code is neither the best possible nor handling all corner cases.
 It was never the point to create a fully-fledged framework.

-Nevertheless, if you have advice for me, or you have found a bug or would like to see some changes, please create the issue.
+Nevertheless, please create the issue if you have advice for me, have found a bug, or would like to see some changes.
 I might pick it up one day and I will be very grateful.